Mindful Eating Weight Loss Challenge

 Over the years I’ve gained the skills to eat mindfully- that’s not to say I never eat mindlessly, but I’m thoughtful about my food decisions most of the time, which means that I don’t often make food decisions I regret.
 I plan my food as much as possible and take time to think about what and how much to eat in a variety of situations.
 It just comes automatically to me now.

 I have had a very busy week with work, as well as some travelling, which means that I have been less active than usual.
 I’ve done some pretty good calorie ‘shaving’ during this week’s mindful eating weight loss challenge though.
 I stayed with a friend last weekend and they always like naan bread with their takeaway curry- although I love naan bread, and in the past have had a corner of theirs to soak up some sauce when they’ve offered it, I declined the naan this time with the thought that I had enough to eat with my own delicious main dish plus chickpea dish on the side, and I didn’t have a yearning for the naan bread, I just focused on what I had in front of me and out went the uneaten half into the food recyling (in fact I put it out for the birds the next day!).
 On Sunday I went to a 1st birthday party and made some really mindful choices at the buffet, mainly watching portion amounts, but also choosing just one of the desserts rather than taking two (the two people sitting with me had 2 and even 3 of the three desserts on offer, but I felt very satisfied with just the one).
 At the buffet I opted for healthy options rather than eating just foods that would satify my taste buds but offer very little nutrition.
-There were some attractive-looking fruit kebabs with about 7 different fruits stuck through the skewers, so I enjoyedmindful eating weight loss challenge one of those with my other choices.
+There were some attractive-looking fruit kebabs with about 7 different fruits stuck through the skewers, so I enjoyed one of those with my other choices.
 I anticipated my evening meal, and because the party was 3-5pm I didn’t want to feel full by dinner time, so it was an incentive to eat lightly rather than completely tuck in (even though I hadn’t had lunch- this was because we had had a late morning brunch).
 There was no alcohol at this event, it was just tea and coffee, which did me a favour in terms of calorie shaving (I do enjoy a beer, oh yes, but I was then able to fully enjoy a couple of beers that evening instead).
 I spent the evening with one other person who bought an individual M&S dessert for themselves and I was truly tempted (and in fact it was a ‘lighter’ dessert option), but we had fillet steak, veg and homemade chips planned (made from the allotment potatoes) and I know that if I ever fancy something sweet after a meal I can have a square of dark chocolate, which I did.
 The other person didn’t end up eating the dessert in front of me anyway as they ate a piece of birthday cake from the party instead (I didn’t take a piece of birthday cake home with me- if I’d really fancied a slice I would have definitely taken a piece, but I wasn’t bothered).
 With mindful eating it’s good if you can get into the habit of being more selective with your food (and a buffet is a great example).
 Getting into the habit of eating what you really fancy (whilst trying most of the time to take into account the nutritional content of the foods on offer!) and then passing on the rest, can be really helpful- rather than mindless eating whatever is put in front of us.

 In terms of alcohol, measuring out one glass of red wine (on days midweek where I do decide to have a drink), is providing me with a helpful boundary so that I don’t end up drinking more than one glass.
 Unless I actually go to a pub midweek which is unusual, I keep my ale and lager-drinking to weekends.
 That is a pleasure I am keeping on this mindful eating exercise, which, admittedly, is partly accountable for the slower weight loss, but it wouldn’t be realistic for me to cut out all alcohol to lose weight as it’s something I enjoy.
 This is where a diet would fail to give an individual sustainable weight loss results, ie if a person were to cut out ALL alcohol and then re-introduce it after losing weight, the weight is likely to just go back on!
 It’s important to be realistic and to allow for enjoyment.
 Mindful eating is helping me to get the results I want- gradually.